Star Wars Is Officially Remaking Its Lowest-Rated Disney+ Series

 Lucasfilm

 A few years ago, Lucasfilm announced that James Mangold was creating his own Star Wars movie set around 25,000 years before The Phantom Menace.
-Immediately, fans were more than excited to see what Mangold would bring to the table, given his past work in the film industry and the fact that the film would explore an exciting new era in the galaxy far, far away.
+Immediately, fans were excited to see what Mangold would bring to the table, given his past work in the film industry and the fact that the film would explore an exciting new era in the galaxy far, far away.

-Once again, since it is set in a new era and wouldn't cross over into anything that has ever been released in Star Wars, it is vital for Mangold's film to go into production and eventually be released, as it would prove to Disney and Lucasfilm that fans want to see new stories and new characters.
+Since it is set in a new era and wouldn't cross over into anything that has ever been released in Star Wars, it is vital for Mangold's film to go into production and eventually be released, as it would prove to Disney and Lucasfilm that fans want to see new stories and new characters.

 The Book of Boba Fett was criticized for its weak writing, filler episodes, and for including other storylines that weren't about Boba Fett.
-For example, Episode 5 of the show is often considered the best installment of it, and it didn't even feature Boba Fett.
+For example, Episode 5 of the show is often considered the best installment, and it didn't even feature Boba Fett.
 Essentially, it was another chapter of The Mandalorian, so fans pointed out that Boba couldn't even carry his own Disney+ series and needed Din Djarin to be successful.

 - In This Article: Ahsoka